Healthdirect Free Australian health advice you can count on.

 What is ADHD medicine?

-ADHD medicines are usually prescribed by a specialist doctor, such as a paediatrician or psychiatrist.
+ADHD medicines are prescribed by a specialist doctor, such as a paediatrician or psychiatrist, depending on the person's age and needs.

 What types of ADHD medicine might I be given or prescribed?

 Stimulants are usually the first medicine your doctor will suggest you try if your ADHD impacts your life in a negative way.
-This group of medicine includes methylphenidate (which can be short or long acting), dexamfetamine (also spelled dexamphetamine) and lisdexamfetamine.
+This group of medicines includes:

-If one stimulant doesn't work, then your doctor can prescribe you a different one.
+Stimulant medicines work differently in different people.
+If one stimulant doesn't work, your doctor may prescribe a different one.

 Who can prescribe ADHD medicine?

-Because prescribing laws vary in each Australian state and territory, sourcing ADHD medicine can be confusing for people who travel across borders.
-Ask your doctor more about this before you move or travel for work.
+As prescribing laws vary between Australian states and territories, sourcing ADHD medicine can be confusing for people who travel across borders.
+Ask your doctor or pharmacist more about this before you move or travel for work.

-Side effects are quite common with psychostimulant medicines but are usually minor and often disappear when the dose of medication is adjusted with the help of your prescriber.
+Side effects are quite common with psychostimulant medicines.
+They are usually minor and often disappear when the dose of the medicine is adjusted with the help of your prescriber.

-To help manage reduced appetite, you should take the stimulants with or after meals.
+To help manage reduced appetite, you should take stimulant medicines with or after meals.

-To help prevent the stimulants impacting your sleep, you should not take them after early afternoon.
+To help prevent stimulants from impacting your sleep, you should not take them after early afternoon.

-Muscle twitching of the face or neck may start when you take psychostimulants or get worse if you have had any twitching previously.
+Muscle twitching of the face or neck may start when you take psychostimulants, or it may get worse if you have had any twitching previously.

 Many medicines that are used to treat ADHD can affect the heart.
 Stimulants can cause high blood pressure.
 Clonidine and guanfacine can cause low blood pressure.